Saint-Méen-le-Grand

 Saint-Méen-le-Grand (/fr/; Sant-Meven; Gallo: Saent-Men) is a commune in the Ille-et-Vilaine department in Brittany in northwestern France.

+The commune is listed as a Village étape.

 It is located west of Rennes between Montauban-de-Bretagne and Gaël.

 The town was the birthplace of the 3-time Tour de France winner Louison Bobet.
 It has hosted the start of Stage 8 of both the 2006 and 2025 Tours.

 Population

 Inhabitants of Saint-Méen-le-Grand are called mévennais in French.